-QUEEN’S PARK RECEPTION
+QUEEN’S PARK RECEPTIONS

 In the future, we hope to add a “Lobby Day” as part of the Queen’s Park Reception.
 This would create the opportunity for co-op leaders and representatives to attend pre-arranged meetings with their Ministers or MPPs prior to the Reception to discuss issues of importance.

 On Co-op does not have the resources to continue its previous advocacy work at the regional level, and is putting the onus back on the sector to get involved in their own GR work.

 Unfortunately, we cannot continue many of our previous activities in these areas (such as a considerable amount of meetings with individual MPPs, MPP surveys, the distribution of key co-operative documents and promotional materials, attending pre-election all candidates meetings, etc.).
 However, we wish to support co-ops, credit unions and caisse populaires in their efforts to advocate locally and keep the momentum of IYC 2012 alive.

 There are a variety of resources on our “Advocacy Tools” page that provide promotional materials and guidance.
 We also highly suggest getting involved in your local/ regional co-op cluster or a sector-specific co-operative network.

 Contact Peter Cameron (see below) to find networks near you.
 On Co-op also cultivates new networks throughout the year via our roundtables and regional conferences.
 These connections, as well as your status as a constituent, will increase the efficiency and effectiveness of your advocacy efforts!

 THE NATIONAL CONTEXT